-In the end, an Agile coach is definitely a coach, but also an Agile-Lean practitioner, a teacher, a mentor, a facilitator.
+In the end, an Agile coach is definitely a coach, but also an Agile-Lean practitioner, a teacher, a mentor, and a facilitator.
 A team enabler.
 A leader for change.
 And never to ignore: it is a position of service.

-If you have it in your heart and mind to expand your competencies towards Agile Coaching that is a fantastic path!
+If you have it in your heart and mind to expand your competencies toward Agile Coaching that is a fantastic path!
 You will then join thousands of like-minded people that honestly want to transform how people think and operate at work.

 No matter how you feel after reading this article, let it marinate.
 Agile Coaching is a journey, and you can toy with the skills before you make any career decisions.
 And you can always evolve in any other direction too.
 After all, you are agile and you can always change!